daFPGASwitch/daFPGASwitch/hw/README.md

 ### Scheduler

-To run simulation for scheduler:
+To run the simulation for the scheduler:
 ```bash
 make sched.vcd # dump vcd file
 gtkwave --save=sched.gtkw sched.vcd # draw the timing diagram with gtkwave